Skip to content

 # HTML report at build/go-coverage/coverage.html

-signal.Ignore(syscall.SIGPIPE) in main() matters here too — Stove sends SIGTERM to stop the container, and Go must finish flushing coverage data before the process dies.
+signal.Ignore(syscall.SIGPIPE) in main() matters here too.
+Stove sends SIGTERM to stop the container; Go must finish flushing coverage data before the process dies.

 Dashboard & MCP

-Container mode emits to the Stove Dashboard and the MCP server the same way process mode does.
-The appName you set in DashboardSystemOptions is the only label MCP needs to find the right runs:
+Container mode emits to the Dashboard and MCP server when dashboard { } is registered and the stove CLI is running.
+The appName you set in DashboardSystemOptions is the label MCP uses to find runs:

 Agent calls stove_failures